Mary Roslin Williams of Mansergh Gundogs

 "And besides that, ...it has to have a tender mouth and the ability to retrieve, the ability to mark and a thousand other things that you have in field trials and it's like trying to get your football pools right.
 You'll never do it, but we try."

-Would you like to learn more?
-She wrote two books - and although they can be hard to find - they are worth the effort.
+Would you like to learn even more?
+MRW wrote two books - and although they can be hard to find and expensive - they are worth the effort.

 The Dual-Purpose Labrador